 All parameters which characterise a print job and its corresponding form (e.g. SOURCE, PAPER LENGTH, DESTINATION, FUSER TEMP.) are contained in one profile.
-In total 50 PROFILEs are available and can be either programmed via the operator panel or by means of the utility called Profiler 4060.
+In total 10 PROFILEs (for PP4050) and 50 PROFILES (for PP4050XP/4650 are available and can be either programmed via the operator panel or by means of the utility called Profiler.
 The profiler provides an utmost comfortable way of creating profiles.
-More about the Profiler 4060 on next page.
+More about the Profiler 4050 on next page.

 There are two items in the OFFLINE MENU which deal with profiles, SELECT PROFILE to activate a profile and CHANGE PROFILE to define its contens.
-All parameter settings via the operator panel, via the Profiler 4060 or via PJL commands are effecting the actually selected profile.
+All parameter settings via the operator panel, via the Profiler 4050 or via PJL commands are effecting the actually selected profile.
 The number of the actually selected profile is shown in the first line of the operator panel.
 After switching on the printer the last selected profile will be active.

 The function RECALL FACTORY in the CONFIG.
-MENU is setting all parameters of all profiles to the factory default values.
-Different applications use also different settings.
-All these settings for an application are collected in a PROFILE.
-Up to 50 Profiles are available.
-For example: Application A needs fanfold paper cut into single sheets with a top margin of one, application B processes fanfold paper in a batch with a top margin of six.
-Simply by pressing SELECT PROFILE the Profile containing the information for the specific application requirements can be activated.
+MENU is setting allparameters of all profiles to the factory default values.